jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 Privacy policies
 ================

-Last modified: November 19th, 2022
+Last modified: December 14, 2022

 Introduction
 ------------

-JupyterLab development team avoids as much as possible the use of external web services.
-However to provide some features requests to those kind of services are required (see below for a full list).
-But those features are opt-in by default (aka you need to explicitly consent to activate them).
+As much as possible, the JupyterLab development team avoids the use of external web services.
+However, to provide some features, requests to external services are required (see below for a full list).
+These features are opt-in; you need to explicitly consent to activate them.

-The development team takes a proactive approach to user privacy and ensures the necessary steps are taken to protect the privacy of its users throughout their experience.
+The development team takes a proactive approach to user privacy.

 This policy sets out the different areas where user privacy is concerned and outlines the obligations and requirements of the JupyterLab